fluffy29/Advanced_javascript/README.md

 - Included fields such as id, firstName, lastName, imageUrl, role, and Inventory for Users.
 - Added brand, Model, images, stock, and price fields for Monitors.
 - Specified id, brand, model, images, stock, and Inventory fields for Invoices.
+- Using MongoDB and Node.js for database management and server-side logic.
+- Implementing a RESTful API with Express.js for handling HTTP requests and routing.